ibc/protoo-website/source/index.html.md

 Field        | Description
 ------------ | ------------------------------
-response     | Must be `true`. id           | A string identifier matching its associated request. ok           | `true` if a success response. data         | An object with custom data (just for success responses). errorCode    | Numeric error code up to the application (just for error responses). errorReason  | Descriptive error text up to the application (just for error responses).
+response     | Must be `true`. id           | A number identifier matching its associated request. ok           | `true` if a success response, `false` otherwise. data         | An object with custom data (just for success responses). errorCode    | Numeric error code up to the application (just for error responses). errorReason  | Descriptive error text up to the application (just for error responses).